KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* preprocess.py to preprocess the recorded camera images before feeding them to the neural network
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolutional neural network
 * writeup_report.md summarizing the results

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing